 The fenix 5 plus series of watches tracks elevation using a barometer and GPS.
 Garmin has integrated a lot of neat ways to track climbing.
 New is the ClimbPro app.
 This splits up various elevation climbs throughout your day.
-It also keeps time, total distance, elevation, vertical speed, and average inclination displayed on the watch during your workout.
+It also keeps time, total distance, elevation, vertical speed, and average elevation grade displayed on the watch during your workout.

 - Built-in GPS and altimeter